gragas/terminal-thrasher/README.md

 If you don't have Go, that sucks.
 You should really get it.
 If you don't want to, you can look in the Binaries section for a binary that can run on your platform.

+# Running Terminal Thrasher

+Run the command `thrash` in any terminal.
+I sure hope it works.

 # Binaries

 There aren't any binaries yet.
 Just get Go already!